 Attending talks, workshops, and meeting other contributors in person is fun!
 It can also help you network to get a job.
 As part of your internship, you have a $500 USD travel stipend.
 You will not be reimbursed for more than $500.
+Reimbursement may take up to 30 days to be processed, so get your reimbursement request in as soon as you complete your blog post.

 Please read the following page carefully before booking any travel.